uwsampa/research-group-web/README.md

 3. Clone the fork to your own machine: `git clone git@github.com:yourgroup/research-group-web.git`.
 4. Add an "upstream" remote for the original repository so you can stay abreast of bugfixes: `git remote add upstream git://github.com/uwsampa/research-group-web.git`.
 5. Customize.
 Start with the `_config.yml` file, where you enter the name of the site and its URL.
-6. Type `make` to build the site and then run `jekyll serve -w` to view your site.
+6. Type `make` to build the site and then run `make serve` to view your site.
 7. Keep adding content.
 See below for instructions for each of the various sections.
 8. Periodically pull from the upstream repository: `git pull upstream master`.